Prathvikaa/Project_Documentation-/README.md

 ### Cascade Mask R-CNN

-From reading research papers, I learned that Cascade Mask R-CNN improves accuracy by refining predictions in multiple stages.
+From reading research papers, I learnt that Cascade Mask R-CNN improves accuracy by refining predictions in multiple stages.
 However, this also makes the model even slower than standard Mask R-CNN.

 Since I had already observed that Mask R-CNN was slow and sometimes removed important features like helmets, it was clear that Cascade Mask R-CNN would only make these issues worse.
 Therefore, it was not implemented.

 ### YOLACT / YOLACT++

 YOLACT models are often described as real-time instance segmentation approaches.
-From the literature, I found that they achieve speed by simplifying the mask generation process.
+I found that they achieve speed by simplifying the mask generation process.

 The downside of this trade-off is that the resulting masks can be coarse.
 Small but important details, such as helmets or player equipment, are sometimes lost.
 For this project, losing even a small feature can affect player identification accuracy, which made YOLACT unsuitable.